 3. Learn the reset when rocking fails.
 One dad was rocking his baby at 4:30 AM for 45 minutes straight.
 His back was killing him.
 The baby screamed directly in his ear.
 He was ready to lose it.
 But he remembered: babies mirror your energy.
 If you’re frustrated, they escalate.
 So he took three deep breaths, grabbed a random tube of body cream from the counter, and let the baby explore it for five minutes.
 The baby calmed down.
 Then he rocked again — and the baby slept.
 The lesson: when what you’re doing isn’t working for 45 minutes, don’t do it harder.
 Do something completely different.

 4. Accept that it becomes muscle memory.
 The first week, every night waking feels like a crisis.
 By month two, you’re changing diapers in the dark with your eyes half-closed.
 It becomes automatic.
 You just do it.
-The physical toll — back pain from rocking, shoulder pain from carrying — is real, but your body adapts faster than you expect.
+The physical toll is real, but your body adapts faster than you expect.

 5. Use the app, not your mouth.
 The single biggest source of resentment in the first month is unspoken expectations about who “should” be getting up.
 Assign shifts in the app.
 Neither partner is nagging the other.
 The system decides, and you both follow it.
 This removes the emotional charge from 3 AM negotiations.